PeppyHare/r/content/notes/research/hyak.md

 {{< csvtable src="data/gpu-benchmarks.csv" sticky="true" >}}

+(I've just included data for the RTX3090 in my personal desktop for comparison.)

 ## Checking GPU availability

 The `sinfo` command they provide in their documentation here https://hyak.uw.edu/docs/gpus/gpu_start/#gpu-jobs will list the nodes with GPUs and their usage status, but it's a bit hard to glance at.
 I've got a big `awk` command to parse it out and make it a bit easier to read: